FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 cp ./group/group.1.genesis ~/generator-B/meta
 ```

-## 3.8 Organization A generates the node to which it belongs.
+## 3.8 Organization A generates the node to which it belongs

 Generate Node for Agency A